This project is actively being developed.

 The stack is intentionally divided into clear responsibilities:

-- Libvirt provides the virtualization layer
+- Libvirt is the underlying virtualization software

 - Cloud-Init performs first-boot guest initialization